PasqualeDAlterio/JuzzyConstrained/README.md

 # JuzzyConstrained
-Java library based on Juzzy for the implementation of constrained interval type-2 fuzzy sets and systems
+Java library based on Juzzy for the implementation of constrained interval type-2 fuzzy sets and systems.
+Repository under construction.